damminhtien/machine-learning-engineering-for-production-mlops-course-notes/Week3.md

 ### 3.4 Small data and label consistency

 ### 3.5 Improving label consistency
++ How
   + Have multiple labelers label same example
   + When there is a disagreement, have MLE, subject matter expert (SME) and/or labelers discuss definition of y to reach agreement
   + If labelers believe that x doesn't contain enough information consider changing x
   + Iterative until it is hard to significantly increase agreement
++ Small data vs. big data (unstructured data)
+  + Small data
+    + Usually small number of labelers
+    + Can ask